Gemba Kaizen Workshop - A focused collective approach towards World Class

 Gemba Kaizen Workshop

-is a five day intensive workshop focused on making improvements by surfacing hidden problems, finding solutions for them through empowered team work and streamline processes with impeccable systems in place to make the projectsesses self-regulated, efficient and effective.
+is a five day intensive workshop focused on making improvements by surfacing hidden problems, finding solutions for them through empowered teamwork and streamline processes with impeccable systems in place to make the projects self-regulated, efficient and effective.
 It is helpful in finding solutions to chronic issues of an organization.

 The GKW is an excellent culture building exercise which can transform the face of the organization and promote a high profile culture change.
 The Workshop will transform the organization into a "learning organization" through relentless reflection (Hansei) and continuous improvements (Kaizen).

 The objective of a Gemba Kaizen Workshop (GKW) is to train a core group of people within the organisation to acquire new "hands-on" skills/capabilities in implementing Lean tools and in turn multiply, as well as pass on the skills to other employees and sections.
 We play the triple roles of Team member, Guru and Coach bringing out the best in people as we believe that ordinary people can turn in extraordinary results given simple tools of "Kaizen".

 Savings in Costs

 - The most important ingredient for success of a Kaizen Workshop is 'Top Management Commitment'.

 - The Program must be introduced with a visible Commitment at the Top and subsequently at all levels.

 - The commitment must reflect the desire to strengthen the company's leading position through employee involvement and an intense focus on Lean Management.